Fish and Wildlife Service, Interior.

 In summary, proposed logging activities and prescribed burning activities in the Trout Creek Spring watershed could potentially have negative impacts on the caddisfly by increasing the sediment load in Trout Creek.
 None of these activities is occurring at present, so there is no evidence of immediate impacts.
 If sediment transport does increase as a result of future logging and burning activities, it is unknown if the sediment will be deposited in Trout Creek Spring to an extent where it will affect the caddisfly.
 Sediment transport and deposition to the caddisfly habitat in the foreseeable future may be ameliorated by increased vegetation in the upper Trout Creek watershed under current grazing management.
 The VCNP is still experiencing some erosion from logging-related roads developed before 1972, but Jaramillo Creek is in good ecological condition and continues to improve.
-Since the adult caddisfly has limited dispersal, suggesting larval habitat is nearby, the caddisfly's existence in Jaramillo Creek indicates that sedimentation effects from logging roads do not appear to be having significant impacts.
+Since the adult caddisfly has limited dispersal, suggesting larval habitat is nearby, the caddisfly's existence in Jaramillo Creek indicates that sedimentation effects from logging roads do not appear to be having significant Start Printed Page 22019impacts.
 Erosion and sedimentation is not expected to be a threat in the foreseeable future with increased vegetation, minimal logging, and minimal logging road use.

 Dewatering of Spring Habitats